browserengineering/book/book/styles.md

     return pairs
 ```

 One twist to parsing functions is handling errors.
-So for example,
+For example, our
-sometimes our parser will see a malformed property-value pair, either
+parser will sometimes see a malformed property-value pair, either
 because the page author made a mistake or because they're using a CSS
 feature that our parser doesn't support.
 We can catch this error to
 skip property-value pairs that don't parse.